malejandromorenov/04.-apachelocalserver/README.md

 - In the line ServerName specific the port -> localhost:80 - To define server port and localhost (127.0.0.1)
 - In the line AllowOverride switch "none" for "All"
 - Save change

-d) Define Apache as a service
+* Define Apache as a service
 e) Get in in C:/Apache24/bin
 f) Run httpd -k install
 g) Test installation, create a new file in C:/Apache24/htdocs with the next lines